Distrotech/groff/contrib/gideal/libfiles/README.txt

 Copyright (C) 2014 Free Software Foundation, Inc.

-Written by Bernd Warken <groff-bernd.warken-72@web.de>.
+This file is written by Bernd Warken <groff-bernd.warken-72@web.de>.

 This file is part of `gideal', which is part of `groff'.